Sunday, April 20, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 The takeaway

-Pick any of the options above, and you will get a mesh Wi-Fi system far better than any canned option of a similar price point.
+If you choose any of the options above, you will get a mesh Wi-Fi system far better than any canned option at a similar price point.

 And the fact that you can say you build and maintain it yourself is a satisfying bonus.